echobom/UERANSIM-wiki/Development-Guideline.md

 ---

-### RRC Development
+### Wireshark Plugin For RLS

 It is recommended to use RLS dissector plugin for Wireshark.
+The plugin is available in `tools` folder.